 The human impact of the traditional diamond industry is also less sparkly: in fact, diamond-related conflicts, child labour, corruption and significant environmental damage are still happening.
 According to an ethical diamond guide by Time Magazine, although a certification system for diamond mining exists, there are not many ways to guarantee a mined diamond isn’t tainted- even if you do find out its country of origin.

 Are lab-grown diamonds real?

 Absolutely!
 Although they originate in a lab and not in a mine, lab-grown diamonds are identical to mined diamonds.
 How is this possible?

-Clean Origin, a lab-grown diamond company with three generations of experience in the diamond industry, explains that lab-created diamonds are put through a scientific process which achieves the same quality as mined diamonds.
-There are two different processes they can undergo: High Pressure High Temperature (HPHT) and Chemical Vapor Deposition (CVD).
+Clean Origin, a lab-grown diamond company with three generations of experience in the diamond industry, explains that lab-created diamonds are put through a scientific process that achieves the same quality as mined diamonds.
+There are two different processes they can undergo: High-Pressure High Temperature (HPHT) and Chemical Vapor Deposition (CVD).

 With this new, ethical, eco-friendly and more affordable diamond out there, would you buy it?

 Pardon the pun, but lab-grown diamonds are on the “cutting edge” of environmental and social practices that make a luxury market even more attractive.
 For me, a more ethical, eco-friendly and affordable option will always be my first choice- how about you?

 That’s a look at how Lab-Grown Diamonds: An Ethical Choice in the Diamond Industry.
 This post is generously sponsored by Clean Origin.
 I only work with brands I love and can stand behind.